drminix/neuralnetwork/documents/neuralnetwork.md

 1. Define the model structure (such as number of input features, number of layers, type of layers, and etc.)
 2. Initialize the model's parameters
 3. Loop
-   -- Forward propagation: calculate the current prediction and current loss -- Backward propagation: calculate current gradient for evey neuron -- Gradient descent: Update parameters
+   -- Forward propagation: calculate the current prediction -- Compute loss
+   -- Backward propagation: calculate current gradient for evey neuron -- Gradient descent: Update parameters